darshankapadiya19/OSScheduler/README.md

 # OSScheduler
-Simple Scheduler  is developed for OS in C
+Simple Scheduler  is developed for OS in C++

 --------------------------------------------------------------------------------
 Name      :- Darshan Kapadiya